How to sweeten tea without sugar

-Do you enjoy sweetening your tea, but you are trying to cut back on refined sugar?
-We’ve got you covered!
-In this post you’ll find some great ideas for how to sweeten your tea without sugar, wether you like your tea hot or cold.
+In this post I’m sharing my favorite ideas for how to sweeten your tea without sugar, wether you like your tea hot or cold.

 Let me begin by telling that while I do happen to be quite passionate about nutrition, I won’t try to convince you on what sweetener is best for you.

 White sugar isn’t enjoying the best reputation lately and I personally avoid it as much as I can.